Startup Name Generator

-Tech Startup Specific
+3. Keep It Tech Specific

 When naming a tech startup, like any brand you have to consider who the target audience is.
 A B2B tech company should have a more technologically savvy name, than a B2C tech company.
 For example, Apple is a fun light hearted brand.
 It’s easily identifiable, interestingly supported through their supportive branding materials.
 But this brand identity wouldn’t have worked nearly as well for a B2B company like Microsoft.
 In the early days, Microsoft was almost entirely B2B.
 The name is descriptive, relevant and easy to remember.
 They are a software company, the name is serious and rather dull without being tech specific.